xStarbound/xStarbound/doc/lua/root.md

 Returns a list of file paths to any asset sources that contain JSON or Lua patches to the base asset at the specified asset path, or `nil` if no base asset exists at that path; passing a path containing a subpath or directives will result in a `nil` return.

-Patches *directly* executed by preprocessor scripts (not via an invocation of `asset.patch` on a patch file) will not be listed.
+Asset sources that only have patches which are *directly* executed by preprocessor scripts (not via an invocation of `asset.patch` on a patch file) will not be listed.

 ---